ModDota/moddota.github.io/_articles/lua-item-tutorial.md

 category: Scripting
 ---

-This tutorial is walk-through of creating completely new item with the new item_lua base class. <br>
+This tutorial is walk-through of creating completely new item with the new item_lua base class. <br />
 For this first tutorial we create upgrade from Blink Dagger to Blink Staff.
 How it will work is that when targeting any point in ground it will work like Blink Dagger does but if you target allied Unit you can 'tag' it to blink instead of you.
-We will also add passive bonuses from the item we will have in the recipe.<br><br>
+We will also add passive bonuses from the item we will have in the recipe.<br /><br />
 ### Blink Staff
 First open up your npc_items_custom.txt in your favourite text editor.
 (I use notepad++) If  you don't have this file in your scripts\npc\ folder then create it and copy following into it.
 ~~~